rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

     }
 ```

 Easy-peasy.
-Now, we need to change the code that uses the new version of the use case.
-We can't call the `createPortfolio` function directly anymore on the `CreatePortfolioUseCaseWoContextReceivers` type, which now becomes a receiver.
+Now, we need to change the code to use the new version of the use case.
+We can't call the `createPortfolio` function directly on the `CreatePortfolioUseCaseWoContextReceivers` type, which now becomes a receiver.
 We need to use some scope function to create a scope with an instance of the `CreatePortfolioUseCaseWoContextReceivers` type.
 Usually, we use the `with` scope function for this purpose.
 Here is how the JUnit 5 test changes:

 ```kotlin
 internal class CreatePortfolioUseCaseWoContextReceiversJUnit5Test {